Step 1: Register an account

-Once you click Install a new page will open, the structure of which will vary depending on the payment method chosen.
+Once you have installed the payment channel, click on Open and a new page will open, the structure of which will vary depending on the payment method chosen.

 Regardless of the payment method, please make sure that you always enter your access data in the Default tab.

 After you have connected the payment methods, you can make changes to the settings of the specific payment method.
-Please refer to our payment option specific documentation for more information regarding the specific settings.
+Please refer to our documentation for the specific payment method for more information, which you can find here.

 Step 3: Configure channels

 Select the Channels tab in the Checkout app.

 Select WooCommerce from the list that now appears and click on Install.

 Now you need to click Open so that you can generate the API keys in the next step.

 Select API keys and click on + Add.
 Enter a name of your choice and click on Generate.
 Afterwards, click on the plus icon (+) and you see the credentials that you have to insert into the shop system that you use for your online business (i.e., Client Id, Client secret, Business UUID).
 Please copy these to your clipboard.

 Search for the payever plugin on the WordPress plugin website and install it to your shop.